Policy on Documentation of Attention-Deficit/Hyperactivity Disorder (ADHD)

 Further assessment by an appropriate professional may be required if co-existing learning disabilities or other disabling conditions are indicated.

-*DSM IV: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition.
+*DSM V: Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.